Order GOBIIFORMES: Family GOBIIDAE (d-h)

 Elacatinus lobeli Randall & Colin 2009 in honor of ichthyologist Phillip S. Lobel, Boston University, who provided specimens, photographs and biological data

-Elacatinus lori Colin 2002 in honor of Colin’s wife, Lori Jane Bell Colin, Co-Director, Manager and Research Scientist, Coral Reef Research Foundation (Koror, Palau), for her numerous contributions to the biology of coral reef fishes [a noun in apposition, without the matronymic “ae”]
+Elacatinus lori Colin 2002 in honor of Colin’s wife, Lori Jane Bell Colin, Co-Director, Manager and Research Scientist, Coral Reef Research Foundation (Koror, Palau), for her numerous contributions to the biology of coral reef fishes [a noun in apposition, without the genitive “ae”]

 Elacatinus louisae (Böhlke & Robins 1968) in honor of Louise C. Chaplin (1906-1983), who, with her husband, ichthyologist Charles C. G. Chaplin (1906-1991), made possible the Academy of Natural Sciences of Philadelphia’s shorefish program in the Bahamas, during which type was collected